-Livingston v Rangers
+Rangers comeback floors brave Livingston

 Post update

-Joel Nouble (Livingston) wins a free kick in the defensive half.
+Jack Fitzwater (Livingston) wins a free kick in the attacking half.

-Attempt blocked.
-Scott Pittman (Livingston) right footed shot from the centre of the box is blocked.

-Attempt blocked.
-Joel Nouble (Livingston) right footed shot from the centre of the box is blocked.

 Post update